TheWatcher/wolfram_cdf/README.md

         require_once("$IP/extensions/wolfram_cdf/CDF.php");

-- if you want to enable the ability to show external .cdf files for added security, add the following to your LocalSettings.php after the above
+- if you want to enable the ability to show external .cdf files (note there may be security issues in doing this), add the following to your LocalSettings.php after the above

         $wgCDFAllowExternalURLs = true;